reema0814/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

 ### Task 5: Aggregate and group data in a dataframe

+In this task, you will aggregate and group data within a dataframe to summarize information and extract meaningful insights.
+This process involves applying functions to organize the data based on specific criteria, allowing for easier analysis and reporting.

 1. Add a new code cell to the notebook, and enter the following code in it:

     ```Python